The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 Experience a Croatian Peka Meal

-Locals Marija and Zlatko welcome travelers into their backyard to enjoy a traditional Croatian feast — one that starts in the early evening and lasts for hours, filled with cured meats and cheeses, anchovies and olives, several kinds of homemade liqueurs, and plenty of local wine.
+Locals Marija and Zlatko welcome travelers into their backyard to enjoy this traditional Croatian feast — one that starts in the early evening and lasts for hours, filled with cured meats and cheeses, anchovies and olives, several kinds of homemade liqueurs, and plenty of local wine.
 It’s all fresh and local and built on generations of traditions.

 Marija: “Kaaaaaaaate, would you like more pršut?”
 Always!